 In this section, we describe two experiments we performed to validate our hypothesis that using SSR components in a modern GPU architecture can benefit certain applications.
-We show improved performance in the recent game Doom III with only a minimal impact on GPU die area and also demonstrate that double-precision floating point capabilities can be added to the fragment pipeline without affecting the performance of single-precision applications.
+We show improved performance across a set of test applications with only a minimal impact on GPU die area and also demonstrate that double-precision floating point capabilities can be added to the fragment pipeline without affecting the performance of single-precision applications.